 The "gtplot" command launches program Gtplot from the React command line, invoking input from the current graphics interface dataset (by default, "React_plot.gtp"; see the "suffix" command).
-For example, starts Gtplot with a Piper diagram as the initial plot.
+Set a gtplot option of "xy", "ternary", "piper", "durov", "schoeller", "stiff", "radial", "bar", or "pie" to control the initial plot type.
+The "-reset" argument causes Gtplot to open with the default configuration.
+For example, gtplot piper starts Gtplot with a Piper diagram as the initial plot.